KainoaNewton/draw/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
 For major changes, please open an issue to discuss what you would like to change.
+Otherwise:

 1. Fork the repository
 2. Create your feature branch